 Take note of these factors:

-When we reach the bottom of the page, the scroll bar jumps back up, indicating that more content has been fetched from the backend and rendered onto the page dynamically after the page's initial load.
+- When we reach the bottom of the page, the scroll bar jumps back up, indicating that more content has been fetched from the backend and rendered onto the page dynamically after the page's initial load.

-As we scroll, images and videos for posts are not visible for a split second (they are loading).
+- As we scroll, images and videos for posts are not visible for a split second (they are loading).

-Going a step further, we can take a look at the DOM (the HTML of the site) to watch these elements being rendered live as we scroll and confirm our hunch that a page is in fact dynamic:
+Going a step further, we can take a look at the DOM (the HTML of the site) to watch these elements being rendered live as we scroll and confirm our hunch that a page is, in fact, dynamic:

-Twitter is most definitely a dynamically loaded web app, as it aligns with all of the criteria defined in the previous section.
+X is most definitely a dynamically loaded web app, as it aligns with all of the criteria defined in the previous section.
 Not only does it lazy-load content and dynamically fetch page data to be rendered, but it is also written in React (the current most popular front-end JavaScript framework).

 To reiterate, a dynamic web page is simply a page where the DOM gets updated in some way after the initial load.
 More often than not (99.9% of the time), a web app will use JavaScript to render new content.
 This means that we can use tools like the "Quick JavaScript Switcher" Chrome extension to help us.

-We want to scrape this article on the Apify blog.
+on the Apify Blog.
 Let's go ahead and utilize our new JavaScript Switcher tool to discern whether it's a static or dynamic page.

-With JavaScript Enabled
+With JavaScript Enabled | With JavaScript Disabled |

 Because JavaScript has been disabled, the theme of the blog site switches back to light mode instead of my preferred dark mode; however, that is insignificant.
 All of the article's data and content on the page remain the same between our two GIFs, which means that all of the content we want to scrape is provided on the first load of the page.
-This page is NOT dynamic.
+This page is static, NOT dynamic.

 Why does this matter when building a web scraper?